cacophony-wj/LeS/BODYSLIDE.md

 If you are male, the above steps can also be used to customize your own schlong.

 Unfortunately I've not matched the equippable schlong to the Demoniac skin yet.
 It looks pretty off.
 But it's still better than Calyps.
-I'm tired.
-Give me time.